 - Attendance for three academic years, or the equivalent, at an accredited college, university, or institute of technology.

-- Satisfactory completion of the following courses including laboratory work:
+- Satisfactory completion of the following courses:

-- General Biology or Zoology
+- General Biology or Zoology with lab (2 semesters)

-- General Chemistry
+- General Chemistry with lab (2 semesters)

-- Organic Chemistry
+- Organic Chemistry with lab (1 semester)

-- General Physics
+- General Physics with lab (2 semesters)

+Pre-medical courses must be completed in a U.S., U.K., or Canadian college or university.
 U.S. Community College courses are acceptable, provided that the courses include laboratory work and are comparable in content to courses at four-year colleges, universities, or institutes of technology.

-but advanced college, university courses or institute of technology courses (for which students are made eligible by AP credits) may be substituted for introductory-level courses in each of these subjects.
+U.S. Advanced Placement credits from high school do not themselves satisfy premedical requirements, but advanced college, university courses or institute of technology courses (for which students are made eligible by AP credits) may be substituted for introductory-level courses in each of these subjects.